-More than a cursory reading of the Book of Mormon shows there were “others” already on Book of Mormon lands prior to Mulek and Lehi’s arrivals:
+More than a cursory reading of the Book of Mormon shows there were “others” already in the land where Lehi arrived:

 Aside from the unaccountable population increases as Sorenson notes among the Lamanites, here are some other evidences: